axel-durham/blog.axeldurham.com/README.md

 ---
-title: "About"
+title: "Hi"
 permalink: "/about/"
 layout: page
 ---

-## Hi.

 I'm Axel.

 This is my corner of the internet for musings on software, photography, and whatever I'm into right now.